Public opinion on climate change: Individual risk assessment and assignment

 In a 1999 article, Sheldon Ungar, a Canadian sociologist, compared the different public reactions towards ozone depletion and climate change.
 The public opinion failed to tie climate change to concrete events which could be used as a threshold or beacon to signify immediate danger.
 Scientific predictions of a temperature rise of two to three degrees Celsius over several decades do not respond with people, e.g. in North America, that experience similar swings during a single day.
 As scientists define global warming a problem of the future, a liability in "attention economy", pessimistic outlooks in general and assigning extreme weather to climate change have often been discredited or ridiculed (compare Gore effect) in the public arena.
 While the greenhouse effect per se is essential for life on Earth, the case was quite different with the ozone shield and other metaphors about the ozone depletion.
 The scientific assessment of the ozone problem also had large uncertainties.
 But the metaphors used in the discussion (ozone shield, ozone hole) reflected better with lay people and their concerns.

 The chlorofluorocarbon (CFC) regulation attempts of the end of the 1980s benefited from those easy-to-grasp metaphors and the personal risk assumptions taken from them.
 As well, the fate of celebrities like President Ronald Reagan, who had skin cancer removal in 1985 and 1987, was of high importance.
 In the case of public opinion on climate change, no imminent danger is perceived.

+It has been hypothesised many times that no matter how strong the climate knowledge provided by risk analysts, experts and scientists is, risk perception determines agents' ultimate response in terms of mitigation.
+However, recent literature reports conflicting evidence about the actual impact of risk perception on agents' climate response.
+Rather, a no-direct perception-response link with the mediation and moderation of many other factors and a strong dependency on the context analysed is shown.
+Some moderation factors considered as such in the specialised literature include communication and social norms.
+Yet, conflicting evidence of the disparity between public communication about climate change and the lack of behavioural change has also been observed in the general public.
+Likewise, doubts are raised about the observance of social norms as an influencing predominant factor that affects action on climate change.
+What is more, disparate evidence also showed that even agents highly engaged in mitigation (engagement is a mediation factor) actions fail ultimately to respond.